 Job Placement Rate by Major

-Some sacrifices come with such a high job placement rate for Theology and Religion majors; the median starting pay is just $32,000, while the median mid-career wage sits at $49,000.
-While the unemployment rate is almost at the point of statistical error, underemployment for those in this field is a different story: 46.9% of Theology and Religion majors work in positions that don’t require a degree.
+Some sacrifices come with a high job placement rate for Theology and Religion majors; the median starting pay is just $34,000, while the median mid-career wage sits at $50,000.
+While the unemployment rate is almost at the point of statistical error, underemployment for those in this field is a different story: 47% of Theology and Religion majors work in positions that don’t require a degree.

 19. General Education majors face an unemployment rate of 1.7%.

-With one of the more admirable job placement rates, an unemployment rate of 1.7% and an underemployment rate of 22.2%, General Education is considered a safe choice when it comes to career and job stability.
-The starting median for this profession is $36,000, while mid-career median pay reaches $45,000.
+With one of the more admirable job placement rates, an unemployment rate of 1.7% and an underemployment rate of 22.6%, General Education is considered a safe choice for career and job stability.
+The starting median for this profession is $36,000, while mid-career median pay reaches $47,000.

 When it comes to college job placement rankings, engineering is one of the fields to be in.
-This also applies to civil engineering.
-Those graduating with this degree can expect to find work with ease, and they are unlikely to face underemployment (rate of 17.5%).
+That also applies to civil engineering.
+Those graduating with this degree can expect to find work with ease, and they are unlikely to face underemployment (rate of 19.2%).
 Working in this field pays well; the starting median pay is at $60,000, while the mid-career median sits at $90,000.

 Best Undergraduate Business Schools Job Placement Numbers

-21. The University of Michigan Ross had a job placement rate of 98%.
+21. 86.5% of the students of The University of Michigan Ross received a job offer right after graduation.

-98% of those who’ve earned a BBA from Michigan Ross were able to secure full-time employment last year.
-The largest chunk of this college’s graduates went to work in the financial services sector (40.9%), job placement after college statistics show.
-Their average salary was around $80,000, while those working in other sectors earned $72,000 on average.
+Almost 87% of those who’ve earned a BBA from Michigan Ross were able to secure full-time employment last year.
+Also, 93.1% of them got hired three months after graduation, as the same job placement after college statistics show.

-This New York-based private school can be proud of the fact that 95% of its graduates are able to secure full-time employment after obtaining a BBA, BSBA, or Economics degrees.
-Their average starting salary is $60,000; the real money comes in after grad school, as you’ll find out in the next section of this text.
+This New York-based private school can be proud of the fact that 97% of its graduates secured full-time employment or joined the military, or entered graduate school after obtaining a degree.
+Their average starting salary is $64,384; the real money comes in after grad school, as you’ll find out in the next section of this text.

 Penn State Engineering job placement rate (and the average starting salary for Penn State engineers) is one of the things this university is famous for.
-However, its business department at Wharton shows even more impressive numbers; 94.7% of undergraduate degree holders find full-time employment, with an average starting salary of $80,566.
+However, its business department at Wharton shows even more impressive numbers; 93.5% of undergraduate degree holders find full-time employment, with a median annual base salary of $150,000.

 The University of Illinois is one of the colleges with the best career services.
-This statement is supported by the fact that 99% of its undergraduates are either employed or continuing their education after graduation.
-Those who find full-time work after getting a degree in business typically earn $63,401 in a year.
+More than 90% of its undergraduates are either employed, volunteer, or continue their education after graduation.
+Those who find full-time work after getting a degree in business earn $65,000 in a year.

-90% of those who earn an undergraduate degree from the prestigious Haas school are able to find full-time employment, earning an average of $60,0000.
-On the other hand, 3% of their peers move on to graduate school.
+Almost 84% of those who earn an undergraduate degree from the prestigious Haas school are able to find full-time employment, earning an average of $140,000.

 Best Graduate Business Schools Job Placement Numbers

-With degrees in Management, Business Analytics, and Finance, 86% of the Sloan School of Management graduates find work at graduation.
-93.5% of all alumni are employed three months after graduation, job placement rates by university point out, with an average yearly income of $159,245.
+With degrees in Management, Business Analytics, and Finance, 95.5% of the Sloan School of Management graduates find work in three months after graduation.
+As job placement rates by university point out, they have a median base salary of $150,000.

 (CNBC, Harvard Business School)

 Unlike the university’s undergrad programs that just don’t keep up with the competition, Harvard’s Business School manages to keep a high job placement rate.
-In fact, 79.1% of the Business School graduates have a job waiting right after graduation.
-College job placement rankings show that 89.3% of the graduates are employed within three months, with an average salary sitting at $159,314.
+In fact, 90% of the Business School graduates who have sought employment received a job offer.
+College job placement rankings have a median base salary of $150,000.

 Here are the top 10 companies that are popular among recent college graduates and which are more than glad to hire them: